-Shear Modulus or Modulus of Rigidity (PDF)
+Shear Modulus or Modulus of Rigidity: Definition, Significance, Example

 Shear Modulus is defined as the ratio of shear stress to the corresponding shear strain within a material’s proportional limit.
 Also known as modulus of rigidity and rigidity modulus, the shear modulus is denoted by “G” and can be experimentally determined from the slope of the shear stress (τ) vs shear strain (γ) curve.
 The more the value of the shear modulus or modulus of rigidity, the more rigid the material is.
 The shear modulus values of engineering materials are determined by torsional tests.
+It is a measure of a material’s resistance to deformation under shear stress.

 Shear Modulus Units